talex5/flow-tests/README.md

   | None -> ()	(* Not supported *)
 ```

+## Custom errors

-The flow API also uses an open type for errors:
+The flow API uses an open type for errors:

 ```ocaml
 type flow_error = ..